atsign-foundation/noports/README.md

 device name using the --device argument.

 Once in place you can start up the daemon first on the remote device.
-Remember to start the daemon on start up using rc.local script or similar, exmaples can be found in the scripts directory in this repo and in the release tar files.
+Remember to start the daemon on start up using rc.local script or similar, examples can be found in the scripts directory in this repo and in the release tar files.

 `sshnpd.sh` : bash script
 `tmux-sshnpd.sh` : bash script that uses `tmux` to provide realtime logging/view of the running daemon